-Further research is needed on the precise bathymetry of the channel region of the Hanish Sill to test in more detail these palaeogeographical reconstructions and the models on which they are based.
-More well-dated palaeoshoreline features, whether from submerged shorelines that are now under water, or from raised coral reefs such as the impressive sequence visible at Al Lajj in the north (Vincent 2008, figure 2.3), are also needed to refine and test the models.
-Another question is the effect that the formation of a long and constricted channel at lowered sea level between the Bab Al Mandab and the Hanish Islands would have had on tidal currents, and the extent to which these would have been faster and more hazardous for human sea crossings.
-Answers to this question must remain speculative for the moment, but new research on palaeo-tidal modelling is now under way that may help to constrain the likely pattern of sea currents during these periods of lower sea level (Lambeck pers. comm., September 2013).
+which they are based.
+More well-dated palaeoshoreline features, whether from submerged shorelines that are now under water, or from raised coral reefs such as the impressive sequence visible at Umm Lajj in the north (Vincent 2008, Fig. 2.3), are also needed to refine and test the models.
+Another question is the effect that the formation of a long and constricted channel at lowered sea level between the Bab-al-Mandab and the Hanish Islands would have had on tidal currents and the extent to which these would have been faster and more hazardous for human sea crossings.
+Answers to this question must remain speculative for the moment, but new research on palaeotidal modelling is now under way that may help to constrain the likely pattern of sea currents during these periods of lower sea level (Lambeck, pers. comm., September 2013).

-It is of interest to compare the periods when sea crossings would have been most easily feasible with minimal technology, as identified by the above reconstructions, and those periods of increased rainfall when the territory available for human occupation would have been most attractive and most extensive (Figure 6).
+It is of interest to compare the periods when sea crossings would have been most easily feasible with minimal technology, as identified by the above reconstructions, and those periods of increased rainfall when the territory available for human occupation would have been most attractive and most extensive (Fig. 6).
 The comparisons can only be approximate because of uncertainties in the dating and duration of some of the climatic intervals and smoothing effects in the drawing of the sea-level curve.
 Of course, the absence of easy sea crossings in the south during periods of favourable climate would not have deterred a human presence in the Arabian Peninsula, since entry into the Peninsula and dispersal within it would always have been possible from the north via the Sinai route.
-The point is that a conjunction of favourable climates and easy sea crossings would have afforded the maximum opportunities for dispersal and inter-population contact between Africa and Arabia, whereas the absence of one or the other, and even more so the absence of both, would have tended to reinforce bottlenecks in dispersal and regional isolation.
-On these grounds the most striking feature of Figure 6 is that periods of wetter climate and periods of easy sea crossing are almost largely mutually exclusive.
+The point is that a conjunction of favourable climates and easy sea crossings would have afforded the maximum opportunities for dispersal and interpopulation contact between Africa and Arabia, whereas the absence of one or the other, and even more so the absence of both, would have tended to reinforce bottlenecks in dispersal and regional isolation.
+On these grounds, the most striking feature of Fig. 6 is that periods of wetter climate and periods of easy sea crossing are almost largely mutually exclusive.
 A favourable conjunction of circumstances may have occurred in the wetter intervals of MIS 5 but only for very short intervals.
-The longest period of overlap occurred in MIS 6, between about 140ka and 180 ka, if Parker's (2009) dates are followed, but these wet intervals are not recorded in Rosenberg et al.'s (2013) data.
-Interestingly, the most favourable climatic periods during the interglacials of MIS 1, 5e, 7 and 9 and the late glacial episodes in MIS 2, appear to be periods when sea crossings would have been most difficult, or would have required skilful seafaring abilities.
-Least favourable periods, combining maximum aridity with high sea levels, appear to be rare, the most notable example being the latter part of MIS 1 (the late Holocene after about 6ka), and perhaps part of MIS 7, but the climate record is incomplete in this period to say nothing of earlier MIS stages.
+The longest period of overlap occurred in MIS 6, between about 140 and 180 ka, if Parker's (2009) dates are followed, but these wet intervals are not recorded in Rosenberg et al.'s (2013) data.
+Interestingly, the most favourable climatic periods during the interglacials of MIS 1, 5e, 7 and 9 and the late glacial episodes in MIS 2 appear to be periods when sea crossings would have been most difficult or would have required skilful seafaring abilities.
+Least favourable periods, combining maximum aridity with high sea levels, appear to be rare, the most notable example being the latter part of MIS 1 (the Late Holocene after about 6 ka), and perhaps part of MIS 7, but the climate record is incomplete in this period to say nothing of earlier MIS stages.
 Other periods of combined aridity and high sea level may have existed, but they are either disguised by poor resolution in the dating, or else they were of short duration.